omdevteam/om/docs_src/documentation_getting_onda.rst

     python2 -m virtualenv onda_env

-Or the `venv <https://docs.python.org/3/library/venv.html>`_ module from the Python 3 Standard Library.
+Or the `venv <https://docs.python.org/3/library/venv.html>`_ module from the Python 3 Standard Library:

 .. code-block:: bash

     python3 -m venv onda_env

-The enviroment can be then activated by sourcing a file:
+It can be then activated by sourcing a file:

 .. code-block:: bash